RocketChat/Rocket.Chat/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Put an `x` in the boxes that apply -->

 - [ ] Bugfix (non-breaking change which fixes an issue)
+- [ ] Improvement (non-breaking change which improves a current function)
 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] Hotfix (a major bugfix that has to be merged asap)